-In addition to the difficulties of checking whether trigger h is active we outlined earlier, the dependence on the ordering of chase steps is problematic since it can make the chase more difficult to analyze from a theoretical point of view.
-This motivates chase variants where the check in line 6 is either eliminated or weakened.
+Checking whether trigger h is active (line 6) can be difficult in practice, particularly for a test against $\mu(N \cup I)$ ; we discuss these issues in detail in Section 7.
+Furthermore, the dependence on the ordering of chase steps can make the chase more difficult to analyze from a theoretical point of view.
+This motivates several variants in which the check in line 6 is either eliminated or weakened.